 geographic locations.
 These apps are free, and they work on iPhone and iPad.

 This is the 1958 "Adopted Alignment" that Caltrans advanced to connect Pacifica with Half Moon Bay, and intended to connect with the then-existing SR1 freeway in Pacifica.
 That it began at the Pacifica city limits placed it almost entirely inside the unincorporated area of the coast (not that it mattered).
 I have another map that depicts the Martini Creek Alignment; it's just a shortened version of the Adopted Alignment.
 By the way, Judge Sweigart told Caltrans to forget the Adopted Alignment after it was sued in 1971.
 There are a lot of "wrinkles" to the ongoing attempts by the political power structure to build out the San Mateo County coast, i.e., urbanize it.
 The oversimplifications advanced by some of the recent commenters on Riptide don't change the facts.

-Maritime National Historical Park, your national park on the historic San Francisco waterfront.
-Board the fleet of historic vessels berthed at Hyde Street Pier and participate in interpretive programs: traditional shipbuilding methods, ship restoration and maintenance by shipwrights, rigging crew members, small-craft curators and volunteers, and exhibits aboard Balclutha and in the Visitor Center.
+Maritime National Historical Park is on the San Francisco waterfront.
+Board the fleet of historic vessels berthed at Hyde Street Pier and participate in interpretive programs: traditional shipbuilding methods, ship restoration and maintenance by shipwrights, rigging crew, small-craft curators and volunteers, and exhibits aboard Balclutha and in the Visitor Center.
 Complete schedule of programs:

 Several years ago, when The Extreme Right to Life (ERL) made its debut with the slogan “Every Egg a Person” and announced its intention to pass a constitutional amendment banning menstruation, it was assumed that ERL's ultimate demands would soon be met, but now a U.S. Senate candidate, along with a V.P. candidate, have introduced a brand-new element into the discussion with what they call “legitimate rape.”